 Upon completing the course, students will have a strong understanding of signal and power integrity concepts and terminology.
 They will acquire the skills to design, model, and analyze high-speed interconnects.
 They will be able to relate various link blocks and parameters to system performance and make trade off decisions.

-- Modeling and analysis of process and manufacturing variations
+- Perform design, modeling, and analysis of high-speed interconnects and systems

 - Explain the impacts of inter-symbol interference, jitter, power supply noise on the performance of high speed systems